yasminecloud/Linkedin-Learning-Python-Course/README.md

 # Linkedin-Learning-Python-Course
-Final project for Python course on "Data Analysis with Python and Pandas" by Maven Analytics and Chris Bruehl
+Chapter 2 and the final project, presented by Maven Analytics and Chris Bruehl